History of the Catholic Church in the United States: New Nation

 The Holy See then established the Apostolic Prefecture of the United States on November 26, 1784.
 Because Maryland was one of the few regions of the new country that had a large Catholic population, the apostolic prefecture was elevated to become the Diocese of Baltimore – the first diocese in the United States – on November 6, 1789.

-Thus, Father John Carroll, a former Jesuit, became the first American-born head of the Catholic Church in America, although the papal suppression of the Jesuit order was still in effect.
+Thus, Father John Carroll, a former Jesuit, became the first American-born head of the Catholic Church in the United States, although the papal suppression of the Jesuit order was still in effect.
 Carroll orchestrated the founding and early development of Georgetown University which began instruction on November 22, 1791.
 On March 29, 1800, Carroll ordained William Matthews as the first British-America-born Catholic priest ordained in America.

 In 1788, after the Revolution, John Jay urged the New York Legislature to require office-holders to renounce foreign authorities "in all matters ecclesiastical as well as civil."
 In one state, North Carolina, the Protestant test oath would not be changed until 1868.

 19th century

 The Catholic population of the United States, which had been 35,000 in 1790, increased to 195,000 in 1820 and then ballooned to about 1.6 million in 1850, by which time Catholics had become the country's largest denomination.
-Between 1860 and 1890 the population of Roman Catholics in the United States tripled, primarily through immigration and high birth rates.
+Between 1860 and 1890 the population of Catholics in the United States tripled, primarily through immigration and high birth rates.
 By the end of the century, there were 12 million Catholics in the United States.